TanStack/tanstack.com/app/blog/announcing-tanstack-query-v4.md

 Those persisters works pretty well for most use-cases, but nothing stops you from writing your own persister - as long it adheres to the required interface.

+### Support for React 18

+React 18 was released earlier this year, and v4 now has first class support for it and the new concurrent features it brings.
+To achieve that, internal subscriptions were re-written to leverage the new `useSyncExternalStore` hook.

 ### Tracked Queries per default

 Tracked Queries are a performance optimization that were added in v3.6.0 as an opt-in feature.
 This optimization is now the default behaviour in v4, which should give you a nice boost in render performance.